-Secret #2: Know with certainty what is necessary for disaster recovery: minimise scope and complexity.
+Secret #2: Know with certainty what is necessary for disaster recovery: minimize scope and complexity.

-Once you have gathered the full set of business requirements, you're going to have to engage in some ruthless prioritising.
-I say "ruthless," because people are very protective of the business applications they support.
-Just like the IT guy we talked about before, people are often biased in favour of their own backyard; that's just human nature.
+Once you have gathered the full set of business requirements, you’re going to have to engage in some ruthless prioritizing.
+I say “ruthless,” because people are very protective of the business applications they support.
+Just like the IT guy we talked about before, people are often biased in favor of their own backyard; that’s just human nature.

 In other words, we decide which applications are more critical than others, and we come up with a plan to recover them in order of priority.
 By doing this, we can put them into “buckets” of technology, with each bucket providing a pre-planned recovery time and point objective meant to meet the business requirements.

 Secret #3: Understand current and future projects and initiatives to ensure they’re considered.